-- The student is responsible for knowing the contents of the Program rules and regulations contained within this Handbook.
-The student is responsible for periodically reviewing the rules and regulations throughout the duration of the program. - It is expected online students set aside the proper amount of time to gain success, three hours per week for each credit hour is the expectation, but you may find more is required to achieve the grades you desire.
-Example a 4.5 credit course would need 13.5 hours a week for study.
+•The student is responsible for knowing the contents of the Program rules and regulations contained within this Handbook.The student is responsible for periodically reviewing the rules and regulations throughout the duration of the program.

+-It is expected that the online student set aside the proper amount of time to gain success, Three hours per week for each credit hour is the expectation, but you may find more is required to achieve the grades you desire.
+Example - a 4.5 credit course would need 13.5 hours a week for study.